Dacia Logan: Logan Steppe

 In 2006, a station wagon concept car, the Dacia Logan Steppe was presented at the Salon International de l'Auto in Geneva.
 The car was built by noted concept car builders DC Design in India as a forerunner of the Logan MCV.

 Logan S2000

 The S2000 was a short lived project for a racing version of the Logan.

 Dacia Cup

 Since 2007, there is a dedicated class in the Romanian Rally Championship, called Cupa Dacia, for Group N prepared Logans.
 It is a class competed especially by rookies, in the beginning of their careers.
 The cars used are 1.6 MPI versions.

+Motorsport

+A first-generation Logan run by Ollis Garage Racing started competing in the Nürburgring Langstrecken-Serie, which solely competes on the Nürburgring Nordschleife, in 2021.
+The car gathered a following, similar to that of the Opel Manta 'Foxtail', as the slowest car around the Nordschleife.
+The original car was destroyed in the 2023 edition of the 24 Hours of Nürburgring in a collision with the Dinamic GT Porsche whilst competing in the SP3 class, but returned in 2024 with a new body and a turbocharged engine, now running in the SP3T class.